foxBMS/documentation/doc/sphinx/general_information/team/team.rst

    * - Pauline Thierauf
      - Documentation

-For every kind of intormaation, do not hesitate to contact us: info@foxbms.org
+For every kind of information, do not hesitate to contact us: info@foxbms.org